 Red Tape Reduction

-In alignment with the Government of Alberta’s Red Tape Reduction Act (RTRA), we are examining opportunities to reduce red tape across all departments and remain committed to removing burdensome regulatory requirements as well as streamlining our processes.
+In alignment with the Government of Alberta’s Red Tape Reduction Act (RTRA), we are identifying and taking action to reduce red tape across all departments.
+The AESO is committed to removing burdensome regulatory requirements as well as streamlining our processes.

 - ISO rules – 39 %